mienaikoe/ziyu/Lore/Notes.md

   - Lif's struggle is self-confidence, doubt, fear
   - Mel's struggle is anxiety, paranoia, trust

+- Add a pet for Lif to talk to.
+It also shows primitive technology for society.

 - Make the city come alive in ch 3 instead of just rando getting a roll

 - Consider making the interlogue into a separate chapter where Mel is informed of what happened.